wwchan29/20CS047/README.md

-## Settings and configuration required to use this application
+## Settings and Configurations required to use this application

 1. You need to turn on Wi-fi and have an Internet connection when using this application.